Higher education in Manitoba: Colleges and vocational schools

 Public colleges and private denominational colleges are established by the Lieutenant Governor in Council and have been governed by The Colleges Act since 1991.
 The Act provides for a Board of Governors to run each college, thereby allowing greater institutional autonomy than the previous centralized system.
 The mandate of the Act is "to enhance the economic and social well-being of Manitoba through the provision of a broad range of educational opportunities."

-Founded in 1942, Assiniboine Community College, Red River College Polytechnic (formerly Red River Community College), and University College of the North (formerly Keewatin Community College) are public colleges that have a vocational mandate, as they are largely dependent on federal funding targeted at occupational training.
+Founded in 1942, Assiniboine College (formerly Assiniboine Community College), Red River College Polytechnic (formerly Red River Community College), and University College of the North (formerly Keewatin Community College) are public colleges that have a vocational mandate, as they are largely dependent on federal funding targeted at occupational training.

 The École technique et professionnelle, which is also publicly funded, is the only francophone college in the province, and is operated under the Université de Saint-Boniface.

 Canadian Mennonite University (CMU) is a private university in Manitoba, owned by the Mennonite Church Canada, Mennonite Brethren Church of Manitoba, and Friends of Menno Simons College.
 CMU was founded through The Mennonite College Federation Act as an amalgamation of three colleges: Concord College (originally Mennonite Brethren Bible College), Canadian Mennonite Bible College, and Menno Simons College.
 The CMU is internally governed by its Senate, which is made up of administrator-appointed faculty and the President's Council.
-The Council serves as an external accountability body made of up the three current owners of the University, and also elects the CMU Board of Governors.
+The Council serves as an external accountability body made of up the three current owners of the university, and also elects the CMU Board of Governors.

 Private vocational institutions in Manitoba are registered under the Private Vocational Institutions Act, which "provides consumer protection and ensures that the training provides a person with skills and knowledge required to pursue employment in their chosen field;"' as well as Manitoba Regulation 237/02.